Speaker: James K. Glassman, Undersecretary of State for Public Diplomacy and Public Affairs, U.S. Department of State

 The authors argue that it is essential to begin working now to expand and establish rules and norms governing armed drones, thereby creating standards of behavior that other countries will be more likely to follow.

 The author examines Pakistan's complex role in U.S. foreign policy and advocates for a two-pronged approach that works to quarantine threats while integrating Pakistan into the broader U.S. agenda in Asia.

 The authors assess the political, security, and economic challenges facing U.S. policymakers in Afghanistan and evaluate a range of policy options.

-Listen to James K. Glassman, in his first speech as U.S. undersecretary of state for public diplomacy and public affairs, discuss priorities...
+Watch James K. Glassman, in his first speech as U.S. undersecretary of state for public diplomacy and public affairs, discuss priorities for...